• matthew@thehomeinspectorsnotebook.com

 Energy Saving Heating Tips

-Heating a home constitutes a good portion of a homeowner’s monthly expenses, but there are quite a few things that every homeowner can do to help lower that expense and also keep their home warm all winter.
+Heating a home constitutes a good portion of a homeowner’s monthly expenses in cooler weather, but there are quite a few things that every homeowner can do to help lower that expense and also keep their home warm all winter.

 Regular Maintenance

-Regular maintenance is the most important chore.
-If you have a furnace or heat pump, regularly changing your air filter helps prevent unneeded wear on your system, helps ensure a good amount of air flow, and helps keeps your home cleaner.
+Regular maintenance is an important chore.
+If you have a furnace or heat pump, regularly changing your air filter helps prevent unneeded wear on your system, helps ensure sufficient air flow, and helps keeps your home cleaner.
 Fiberglass woven air filters typically should be replaced monthly, however paper element air filters are a better type of air filter and generally should be replaced every 90 days (1” thick variety) or every 9~12 months (4.5” to 7” thick varieties).
-Pleated air filters are better than fiberglass filters in terms of catching dirt and dust.
+Pleated air filters are much better than fiberglass filters in terms of catching dirt and dust.
 Boilers and electric baseboard heaters, of course, don’t have use air filters.

-Having your heating system serviced annually by a qualified HVAC professional is also important.
-Just like a car, heating systems can work more efficiently and safer if they are regularly serviced.
+Having your heating system serviced annually (no matter the type) by a qualified HVAC professional is also important.
+Just like a car, heating systems can work more efficiently and safer if they are regularly serviced and properly maintained.
 They also tend to have fewer failures and fewer expensive repairs when regularly inspected and maintained.
-A dirty unmaintained heating system can waste fuel (meaning higher utility bills) and may produce dangerous exhaust gases, such as carbon monoxide.
-In addition to having the heating system regularly serviced, if the system vents into a chimney, the chimney should be regularly inspected by a qualified chimney professional.
-Even a partially blocked or compromised chimney can prevent proper heating system operation and may put your family at risk.
-If your heating system is direct vented, such as with PVC pipe, ensuring that the vents aren’t blocked by anything, such as vegetation, mulch, or snow, is critical.
-When a qualified HVAC professional services your heating system, safe overall operation and internal components are checked and its efficiency can be measured.
+A dirty unmaintained heating system can waste fuel (meaning higher gas, oil, LP , or electric bills) and may produce dangerous exhaust gases, such as carbon monoxide (gas, LP, or fuel oil-fired systems only, only course).
+In addition to having your heating system regularly serviced, if the system vents into a chimney, the chimney should be regularly inspected by a qualified chimney professional.
+Even a partially blocked or compromised chimney can prevent proper heating system operation and may put your family at risk, besides potentially letting water into your home and other problems.
+If your heating system is direct-vented, such as with PVC pipe, ensuring that the vents aren’t blocked by anything, such as vegetation, mulch, or snow, is critical.
+When a qualified HVAC professional services your heating system, safe overall operation and internal components are checked and system efficiency should be measured.

 The Thermostat And Its Location